What to do if your Yahoo account was hacked

 Change passwords often

 Yahoo is asking anyone who hasn’t changed their password since 2014 to update it.
 This is good advice for everyone: Passwords should be changed often.
-You won’t always get a timely notice from a company that an account was compromised — and sometimes it might not even know about a hack until much later.
+You won’t always get timely notice from a company that an account was compromised — and sometimes, it might not even know about a hack until much later.
 In this case, it took two years for the company to confirm the breach.

 Never use the same password twice.